mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The update secret resulting from this change is the secret for the root node of the ratchet tree.

+On receipt of an Add message, new participants SHOULD send an update immediately to their key.
+This will help to limit the tree structure degrading into subtrees, and thus maintain the protocol's efficiency.

 ## Update

 An Update message is sent by a group participant to update its leaf